Ritwik Das

-Ritwik Kumar Das (ঋত্বিক কুমার দাস; born 14 December 1996) is an Indian professional footballer who plays as a winger for Indian Super League club Jamshedpur FC.
+Ritwik Kumar Das (ঋত্বিক কুমার দাস; born 14 December 1996) is an Indian professional footballer who plays as a forward for Indian Super League club Odisha.

 Club career

 Early years

 Ritwik gave his first trial at a Mohun Bagan non-residential academy when he was in ninth grade where he learnt the nuances of football.

 He began his professional journey with Calcutta Customs in the CFL First Division before switching to Kalighat MS in 2016 where they played in the Calcutta Premier Division Group B.

 Ritwik's time of reckoning arrived when Real Kashmir FC decided to hold trials at a Sports Authority of India ground in West Bengal in 2017.
 After impressing the club management, he signed a contract and represented them in the 2017–18 I-League 2nd Division.

 Real Kashmir

 He made his I-League debut for Real Kashmir on 11 December 2018 at EMS Stadium against Shillong Lajong, he was brought in as substitute in 77th minute as they won 6-1.
 He evolved as a highly rated winger at the club.